-Using visual elements in your quizzes can make them more appealing, engaging and fun!
-In fact, visual content is 40 times more likely to be shared on social media, and it increases conversion rates by 86%.
+Using visual elements in your quiz questions can make them more appealing, engaging, and fun!
+Visual content is 40 times more likely to be shared on social media, and it increases conversion rates by 86%.
 When adding visuals such as gifs/videos, you should ensure they are relevant to the topic.
 Moreover, if you are creating assessments, do ensure the visuals included are not too distracting for students.

 3. Use Logic Jumps for Personalized Responses

 Logic jumps are an extremely useful feature to ensure that the participants get the answer best suited to their responses.
 They can be used in e-commerce recommendation quizzes, and outcome quizzes so that the level of difficulty of the test increases/decreases as per the student’s previous responses.
 Hence, you can be creative and include logic jumps in your quizzes as you see fit.